Everything You Ever Wanted to Know About Nighttime Photography

 PRACTICE MAKES PERFECT!

 When you are setting up your exposure, remember that if it’s not perfect, you have lots of room for exposure corrections in editing.
-Given this, it is preferable to underexpose your image rather than over-expose.
-It is very difficult to bring back details from blown-out areas in an over-exposed photo.
-All of this, of course, is dependent upon shooting in RAW format, which we’ll talk about on another day.
+Given this, it is preferable to underexpose your image rather than over-expose, especially in nighttime photos.
+It is challenging to bring back details from blown-out areas in an over-exposed photo.
+Of course, all of this is dependent upon you shooting in RAW format, which we’ll talk about on another day.

 Learning takes a lot of patience and a LOT of practice.
-The more you try these techniques, the easier they will become.
+The more you try these techniques, the more comfortable they will become.
 Before you know it, you’ll be out shooting at night and intuitively dialing those settings right in.